jwong32528/me405-romi-mecha21/README.md

 If we were to redo this project, we would eliminate the use of the line sensor and instead hard-code the Romi’s movement using predefined distances and angles.
 We found that the line sensor becomes unreliable at higher speeds, and we could achieve the same level of consistency without it.

 ## Results
-Only one out of three official attempts was successful.
+Out of three official attempts, only one was successful.
 We were able to complete the game track in 48 seconds during the live demo.
 The video below shows the Romi completing the game track using the code in the repository.

-Trial 1: DNF - Romi was not initialized properly.
+Trial 1: DNF - Romi was not properly initialized
 Trial 2: 48 [s] - 5 [s] = 43 [s]
 Trial 3: DNF - Romi deviated from its straight line path during the grid section due to the lack of a PID controller for velocity.

 **Video:**
 [![Watch the Video](https://img.youtube.com/vi/Uyyd9d3AcY4/0.jpg)](https://youtu.be/Uyyd9d3AcY4)